 Dynamic Core for Kids Applied: The Challenge of Continence for Kids with Challenges

-- By the end of this online module, the participant will be able to discuss the prevalence of continence issues 3 different pediatric populations with developmental challenges.
+- The participant will be able to discuss the prevalence of continence issues in 3 different pediatric populations with developmental challenges.

-- By the end of this online module, the participant will be able to list 4 modifiable lifestyle factors that can have an impact on continence in both typical and atypical children.
+- The participant will be able to list 4 modifiable lifestyle factors that can have an impact on continence in both typical and atypical children.

-- By the end of this online module, the participant will be able to develop 3 constipation intervention strategies for parents to help prevent nighttime accidents.
+- The participant will be able to develop 3 constipation intervention strategies for parents to help prevent nighttime accidents.

-- By the end of this module, the participant will be able to describe the link between postural control and continence control.
+- The participant will be able to describe the link between postural control and continence control.

-- By the end of this online module, the participant will be able to integrate breath mechanics as a gateway for pressure management in 3 therapeutic activities.
+- The participant will be able to integrate breath mechanics as a gateway for pressure management in 3 therapeutic activities.

-- By the end of this online module given a case scenario of a child with autism who has nighttime bedwetting, the participant will be able to propose a plan of care with at least 3 strategies to address continence within their traditional care.
+- Given a case scenario of a child with autism who has nighttime bedwetting, the participant will be able to propose a plan of care with at least 3 strategies to address continence within their traditional care.

 Who Is This Course For?